 Truly I tell you, people can be forgiven all their sins and every slander they utter, but whoever blasphemes against the Holy Spirit will never be forgiven; they are guilty of an eternal sin.
 (Mark 3:28-29)

-We’ll deal with sin against the Holy Spirit in a future post, but for now let’s look at the first part of this statement.
+I deal with sin against the Holy Spirit in another post, but for now let’s look at the first part of this statement.
 It tells us that for every kind of sin, even the most horrific and shameful of crimes we would consider unforgivable, God can forgive.
 In a parallel passage in Matthew 12:32 the Savior said even blasphemy and slander against himself can be forgiven.
 But some people ask: Why would God want to forgive those people?

 God doesn’t punish every sin